qmeng222/qmeng222/README.md

 - 🤔 I am a strategic thinker, an innovative problem-solver, and a lifelong learner.

-- 🧡 Python and JavaScript are my primary programming languages for full-stack development.
+- 🧡 Python and JavaScript are my primary languages for full-stack development.

 - 🌱 And I'm constantly expanding my skill set by incorporating new programming languages, frameworks, and libraries.